1

 Slow-Cooker Milk-Can Supper

-Here’s a slow-cooked version of an old campfire classic.
-Pioneers and cowboys would cook this kind of meal over a milk can on an open fire, letting the flavors and textures blend together beautifully. —Nick Iverson, Denver, Colorado
+Here’s a slow-cooked version of a campfire classic.
+Pioneers and cowboys would cook this meal over a milk can on an open fire, letting the flavors and textures blend together. —Nick Iverson, Denver, Colorado

 Sweet and Spicy Peanut Chicken